danchoi/rails31nav.vim/README.md

 A simple Vim plugin to help you traverse related Rails 3.1 files.

+For example, if you were looking at `app/models/authentication.rb` and invoked the plugin, rails31nav.vim would show you a file selection dropdown like this:

 ![screenshot](https://github.com/danchoi/rails31nav.vim/raw/master/screen.png)

 The approach here is a different from the way Tim Pope's [vim-rails][vim-rails]